Take a fresh look at your lifestyle.

 4. Evening Boat Rides

 It is believed that on Dev Diwali Gods come down to take a bath in the Ganges.
-To welcome the Gods, ghats are decorated with millions of earthen lamps which If witnessed from a boat appears like a stars studded stairway to heaven.
+To welcome the Gods, ghats are decorated with millions of earthen lamps which If witnessed from a boat appear like a star-studded stairway to heaven.

 5. Migratory Birds

-Birds fly all the way from Serbia to Varanasi in winter.
+Birds fly from Serbia to Varanasi in winter.
 Birds such as northern pintail, reddish shelduck, Cormorant, bar-headed geese, golden pheasant, etc can be spotted at the Ghats.
 Tourists visit Varanasi to capture the beauty of these birds while they glide over the Ganges.

 It’s okay if birds are not your thing, morning boat rides with a sip of tea are always fun here.
 Oh! and don’t forget to get a nice picture! 😉